khdegraaf/jepsen/postgres-rds/README.md

 ![Throughput Rate #1](images/rate1.png?raw=true "Throughput Rate #1")

-But it is fixable.
-If a transaction, rather than being a single distributed commit call, instead performanced the commit in two phases, a prepare
+But this problem is fixable.
+If a transaction, rather than being a single distributed commit call, instead performed the commit in two phases, a prepare phase that confirmed that it was possible and performed any needed locks, and then a second phase to actually do the submission (especially if put in a highly available distributed queue) and an idempotent commit via id that can be blindly retried until fully confirmed.
+But there aren't any standard out of the box libraries to do this, and clients generally don't go to the effort.

+So in the meanwhile, reducing the window for problems is the main practical step cloud or database vendors can do We can use the Jepsen framework to assess the likelihood of this problem occuring under various circumstances.
+By doing so, we can take steps to make and measure mprovements in this area as well as compare that probability to competitive products.

 ##